 Perhaps, the most crucial finding was that only 35% of those who knew that tuberculosis can exist without having symptoms obtained a chest X-ray.
 This signifies that there were some other factors that influenced their decision-making for attending the service apart from awareness.
 This holds true even today – not all who are aware of the usefulness of screening programs such as mammography and colonoscopy, do not attend those services.

-However, moving beyond the above findings, Godfrey Hochbaum in the article named, ” Why people seek diagnostic X rays?” published in the Public Health Reports in 1956 demonstrated how the participants’ beliefs/perceptions interfered in translating awareness into actions.
+However, moving beyond the above findings, Godfrey Hochbaum in the article named, ” Why people seek diagnostic X-rays?” published in the Public Health Reports in 1956 demonstrated how the participants’ beliefs/perceptions interfered with translating awareness into actions.
 I am highlighting here two important beliefs/perceptions: susceptibility and usefulness.

 Group 1: Those who perceived that they were susceptible.